aftersound/weave/dev-support/weave-clean/batch/library/README.md

-installation directory for batch core libraries a component is expected to be there which manages life cycle of each batch component
+directory for Weave Batch Framework core and its dependencies